A motorcycle endorsement is required on a driver’s license to operate a bike in Florida legally. That means specialized training is needed.

 Although PIP coverage applies to drivers of vehicles with four wheels or more, additional expenses from an at-fault accident could be pursued.
 That means a rider’s assets could be at stake as part of the judgment.

-Is It Better to Carry More Than Minimum Motorcycle Insurance in Florida?
+Is It Better to Carry More Than Minimum Motorcycle Insurance in FL?

 Since the Florida motorcycle insurance laws focus on personal responsibility, it is up to each person to decide how they want to proceed.
 Riders can purchase coverage at reasonable prices today, depending on how much risk each person wants to assume.